401(k) Allocation Model

 Every 401(k) plan contains a different mix of available funds.
 However, if you look deeper, you will see that there is a pattern regarding the types of funds that are offered.
 In general, most 401(k) plans will offer a variety of stock funds with domestic exposure, a few stock funds with international exposure, a few bond funds, and typically at least one fund that is designed for stable value, representing the safety of having your money in cash.

 The 401 Model is designed to be adaptable to all 401(k) plans, but will initially require a small amount of effort on your part.
 It is comprised of investable ETFs that relate very closely to funds within your 401(k).
-The specific securities are listed below.
+The specific funds are listed below.

 |401 Model Investment Options|